 It's always frustrated me that fashion as an industry doesn't get the credit it deserves, too often seen as frivolous and flippant (have these people never seen the cerulean scene from The Devil Wears Prada?).
-I've also long been on the belief that fashion's most interesting players are behind the scenes - save your street style peacocks and your IT girls, it's those who sit in the sidelines and study the industry properly that really understand where fashion is in 2017 and who pay it due respect.
+I've also long been on the belief that fashion's most interesting players are behind the scenes - save your street style peacocks and your IT girls, it's those who sit in the sidelines and study the industry properly that really understand where fashion is today and who pay it due respect.

 Step forward, Rosie Findlay.
 Following her degree and PhD from the University of Sydney, Rosie went on to become lecturer at London College of Fashion, bringing serious academia to style in a way I can't help but be completely in awe at.
 Luckily, she agreed to answer some of my questions and give an insight into the industry's current standing and where she sees it heading.
 It's long but its worthwhile and I didn't want to edit it down as it's all so bloody wonderful, so take five and think of this as the best university lecture you'll ever attend.